 Toothbrushing

 If your child is enrolled in full day school, developmentally appropriate tooth brushing activities will be provided.
 Tooth brushing activities are safe, sanitary, and educational.
 Toothbrushes are stored in a manner that prevents cross-contamination.
+The parent or guardian of a child may opt out of the daily tooth brushing activities by signing a written form.

 Office Procedures